A2osX/A2osX/.Docs/Command Guide.md

 ## Network Tools

-The Network Tools group of comands allow you to load or start networking services, option IP addresses, connect to other systems, or get the status of your network.
+The Network Tools group of commands allow you to load or start networking services, option IP addresses, connect to other systems, or get the status of your network.
 Some of these commands are designed specifically as user programs such as Telnet to interactively connect to another computer such as a BBS.
 Others are intended to be used by system scripts for loading and initializing the network, though they can be run on the command line and therefore are explained here.
 These commands are found in **./BIN/** letting you know they are user commands.

 ###ARP